Clay246/Animations/HuygensPrinciple/HuygensPrinciple.md

 # HuygensPrinciple
 An animation that demonstrates Huygens Priniple (with the simplification that secondary point sources emit in all directions instead of only forward).
+Some technical accuracy was of course sacrificed for aesthetics.

 ![](HuygensPrinciple.gif)